-Eliyah Qureshi is a contemporary Pakistani artist based in East London.
+Eliyah Qureshi is a Pakistani born, artist based in London since 2002.
 Her work is rich in conceptual symbolism and visual metaphor, shown through imagery as well as the materials used which bolster each other to seek authenticity in complex societal issues derived from personal experiences.

 For Eliyah, creating artwork is a method of therapy and meditation, a necessary action which seeks resolution and celebrates human imperfection.
 Through the use of recognisable symbolism, she gives a voice to those who are often unheard, thus turning the disadvantage into a force of strength.
 This sincere exploration of vulnerability ultimately produces works which emulate the courage and inspire individuals who own her artwork to find their own method of self-care.

 Through the use of black ink which seethes into paper irreversibly, in the same way, circumstances can stain and transform one’s life, the abstract gold patterns washing over the black, never quite covering it but still making marks are representative of seeking solutions.
 Just like threads which appear regularly in Elijah's work are constant trails of thoughts, honeycomb patterns are permanent reminders of experiences, leaving behind marks even after they’re destroyed.
 Antlers which emanate force and power, are a necessary balance to softness and compassion.
 Figures which are drawn in delicate lines are themselves hiding their delicacy and anxiety in plain sight.
 Bees are providers, the staple element without which no life could go on, they depend on their community as much as the community depends on them, they are symbolic of a mother, as the hive cannot survive without the queen, and the queen depends on her hive in order to ensure their mutual survival.